I Robot (album): Release

 I Robot was not supported by any live performances and instead received a two-phase promotional campaign to promote the album.
 For the first phase, Parson and Woolfson visited several cities across the United States where they conducted interviews and playbacks of the album with media personnel.
 The second phase included create-a-robot contests on radio stations and record stores, displays, and what Record World described as a "fact-finding and sight-seeing tour" in Washington, D.C..
 The promotional trip to Washington, D.C included an individual dressed in a mechanical suit outside of the White House along with members of record shops, promotional companies, and a local marketing manager for Arista Records.
 One of the radio show contests was held by WMMS, which offered a video music machine capable of synchronizing light patterns to music playing from a stereo system as the grand prize.

-In the UK, I Robot was promoted via a special event at the Royal Festival Hall where 150 were given the opportunity to listen to the album with headphones, which according to Music Week, broke the world record for "the greatest number of headphones linked simultaneously to one sound source."
+In the UK, I Robot was promoted via a special event at the Royal Festival Hall where 150 individuals were given the opportunity to listen to the album with headphones, which according to Music Week, broke the world record for "the greatest number of headphones linked simultaneously to one sound source."

 Three singles were released from the album: "I Wouldn't Want to Be Like You", "Don't Let It Show" and "Day After Day (The Show Must Go On)".
-The LP track "Breakdown" went into heavy rotation on AOR stations and continues to be played on classic rock radio.
+The LP track "Breakdown" received airplay on AOR stations.
+By 1981, I Robot had sold over one million copies in the United States.